-5.4.2 Wait Mode
+5.5.3 Wait Mode

-Wait mode allows the device to achieve very low power consumption levels while remaining in a powered state with a wake-up time of less than 5 $\mu$ s.
-Current consumption in Wait mode is typically less than 8 $\mu$ A (total current consumption).
+Wait mode allows the device to achieve very low power consumption levels while remaining in a powered state with a wake-up time of less than a few μs.
 In Wait mode, the clocks of the core, the peripherals and memories are stopped.
 However, power supplies are maintained to ensure memory and CPU context retention.

-The wake-up time of 5 μs is achieved when entry into and exit from Wait mode are performed in internal SRAM.
-The wake-up time increases to 70 μs if entry into Wake-up mode is performed in internal Flash.
+The wake-up time is achieved when entry into and exit from Wait mode are performed in internal SRAM.
+The wake-up time increases to 6.9 μs if entry into Wake-up mode is performed in internal Flash.

-Wait mode is entered using either the WAITMODE bit in the PMC Clock Generator Main Oscillator register (CKGR\MOR) or the Wait for Event (WFE) instruction.
+Wait mode is entered using either the WAITMODE bit in the PMC Clock Generator Main Oscillator register (CKGR_MOR) or the Wait for Event (WFE) instruction.
+Before entering Wait mode, the POR core must be disabled.
 Detailed sequences are provided below.